Photo by Kira Severinova on Unsplash

 Managing Stress Levels

-High stress is a known trigger for many migraine sufferers.
-Practice stress management techniques such as meditation, deep breathing, or yoga to keep your anxiety and tension in check.
+High stress is a well-known trigger for many migraine sufferers.
+Practice stress management techniques such as meditation, deep breathing, or yoga to keep anxiety and tension in check.
 Set aside time each day for relaxation, and don’t hesitate to seek professional help if you’re struggling to manage chronic stress.
-Keeping your stress under control can make a significant difference in your migraine frequency and severity.
+Keeping stress under control can significantly impact your migraine frequency and severity.

 Staying Hydrated